RedHatQE/carbon/docs/developers/architecture.rst

           defined host resources.

     *   - Report
-        - The report resources defines which reporting tool to notify.
+        - The report resources defines which reporting and analysis system to import test artifacts generated during the execution phase.

 Now that we have knowledge about how a carbon object is constructed.
 Which includes a number of resources.
 Lets dive depper into the resources.
 What do